mtitterton/NetCDF-Indexing-Template/docs/usage.md

 Project Documentation: NetCDF File Indexing Template

 Overview:
 This program expands NETCDF files by indexing by perfoming the following operations:
 1. Finding the surrounding files for each file and indexing data from each surrounding file into a larger NETCDF
 2. Removing the repeats in latitude, longitude, and bathymetry data points and saving as a final NETCDF file

-This program is designed to be dynamic by adjusting the requested indexing size and is suitable for applications in climate modeling
+This program is designed to be dynamic by adjusting the requested indexing size and is suitable for applications in climate modeling.

 Features
-Input handling: Accepts a list of NETCDF file names as input String Manipulation: Maps each file name to its associated coordinate (if file name is related to a physical coordinate) Data Expansion: Merges data from neighboring files based on if the surrounding coordinate is in the mapping of the file names Duplicate Removal: Finds the overlaps between latitude and longitude for each indexing, and eliminates repeats in bathymetry data.
+Input handling: Accepts a list of NETCDF file names as input
+String Manipulation: Maps each file name to its associated coordinate (if file name is related to a physical coordinate)
+Data Expansion: Merges data from neighboring files based on if the surrounding coordinate is in the mapping of the file names
+Duplicate Removal: Finds the overlaps between latitude and longitude for each indexing, and eliminates repeats in bathymetry data.
 Latitude and Longitude Extrapolation: Takes each latitude and longitude data for the final NETCDF file and extrapolates an array so each coordinate is individually spaced.

 Workflow
 The program follows these steps:
 1. Input loading:
 - Reads in all NetCDF files and converts string names to coordinates